 The Company classifies its investments in debt securities as available-for-sale.
 Debt securities have been historically comprised of highly liquid investments with minimum "A" rated securities.
-As of March 31, 2023, the Company does not hold any available-for-sale debt securities.
+As of June 30, 2023, the Company does not hold any available-for-sale debt securities.
 The debt securities have historically been reported at fair value with unrealized gains or losses recorded in accumulated other comprehensive income in the condensed consolidated balance sheets.
 Refer to Note 12 - Fair Value of Financial Instruments for information related to the fair value measurements and valuation methods utilized.

-The following table represents the Company's available-for-sale investments by major security type as of March 31, 2023 and December 31, 2022 (in thousands):
+The Company did not own any available-for-sale investments as of June 30, 2023.
+The following table represents the Company's available-for-sale investments by major security type as of December 31, 2022 (in thousands):